Abstract submission closed on 14 October 2021. This page is now for information only.

 Abstract submission and selection

-Please upload your abstract no later than 09:00 GMT+1 on Monday 11 October 2021.
-We will add a link to the abstract submission page below during September 2021.
+Abstract submission closed on 14 October 2021.
 Please indicate on the abstract submission form if you would prefer to present your work as an oral presentation or digital poster.

 Your abstract will be judged by the conference committee using the abstract judging criteria that you can download from this link.
 Please review these before uploading your abstract.
 You will be informed of the committee’s decision around Friday 26 November 2021.
 If your abstract requires changes before acceptance, you will have until Friday 3 December 2021 to submit the required revisions.
 You will then receive final notification of the outcome of your submission in the week commencing 3 January 2022.

 At least one author on accepted abstracts must register for the conference.

 We will award prizes for the best oral presentations and digital posters.